abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 ```

 ### Renaming properties file
+Can be done, but not recommended to divert from the standard name.

 ```java
 public static void main(String[] args) {
 	System.setProperty("spring.config.name", "foobar");		// file is automatically named "foobar.properties"